velipso/adsrnode/README.md

 to begin outputting the `base` value.
 It can be stopped with [envelope.stop()](https://developer.mozilla.org/en-US/docs/Web/API/AudioScheduledSourceNode/stop).

-Two new methods are added to the object:
+Three new methods are added to the object:

 ### *envelope*.trigger([*when*])

-This will trigger the envelope.
+Trigger the envelope.

 The `when` parameter is optional.
 It's the time, in seconds, at which the envelope should trigger.
 It is the same time measurement as [AudioContext.currentTime](https://developer.mozilla.org/en-US/docs/Web/API/BaseAudioContext/currentTime),